The-Qubic-One/OpenGL-Mini-Engine/README.md

 __Compatible with Linux AND Windows!__

-## Dependencies:
+## Dependencies

-> All dependencies besides the build tools are already included in the `vendor` directory and don't have to be installed.
+Note: All dependencies besides the build tools are already included in the `vendor` directory and don't have to be installed.

 __Build system__:
 - premake5